motoharu-gosuto/psvcd/README.md

 - Use female pin header SV4 to connect GND line with corresponding pins of the game cart.
 You can use SV1 or SV2 for this.
 - Connect CLK pin of FT232h with corresponding pin of the game cart.
 You can use SV1 or SV2 for this.
 - From jumpers JP1-JP10 select those that you have used for CLK, CMD and DAT0 lines.
 Place these three jumpers to pull-up the lines.

+Consider looking at pics/pic9.png which shows final result.
+You may notice one difference to the schematic - WAIT-DIN wire should not be there.
+Basically I did not solder this two wires together so I had to place a connection wire.

+Final connection with PS Vita wired together is shown on picture pics/pic10.png You may notice that I had connected everything to the prototype board.
+Basically I did not have 1x10 DIP switches so I had to manually switch wires.

 # PS Vita game cart protocol.